 4. Be familiar with what’s been recently published in Hygienetown magazine, and ensure that your proposed article doesn’t recycle previous content.
 No matter whether your piece is clinical in nature or focused more on practice management, there must be something new and noteworthy about what you’re trying to share.
 In your message, explain what’s different about your piece, and what would make it different from the other articles out there.

-5. If you feel like risking it, feel free to use the same form to send us an article.
-They can be of any length, but they’re unlikely to be published if they’re more than 2,000 words.
+5. Articles can be of any length, but they’re unlikely to be published if they’re more than 2,000 words.
 Be sure to back up your claims and information by attributing them to reliable sources — yes to industry journals and organizations, no to random websites — and use end notes to credit your references.

-If you do not wish to use the form below, you may also submit your article to Hygienetown Editorial Director Linda Douglas (firstname.lastname@example.org) or Hygienetown Editor & Creative Director Sam Mittelsteadt (email@example.com).
+Please submit your article to Hygienetown Editor & Creative Director Sam Mittelsteadt (firstname.lastname@example.org).